Regularity and pointwise convergence for dispersive equations on Riemannian symmetric spaces of compact type: Introduction

 \begin{remark} In the proof of Theorem \ref{result1}, the key idea is to utilize the concentration of the discrete $L^2$ spectrum of $\Delta$.
 In the rank one case, this follows just from the identification of the highest weight lattice as the set of non-negative integers and the growth of the eigenvalues (see Remark \ref{rank1_eigenvalue_remark}).
-In the rank two case however, similar growth estimates require more work (see Lemma \ref{rank2_eigenvalue}) and we also need the asymptotics on the number of lattice points on circles in terms of their radii (see Lemma \ref{lattice_point_counting}). \end{remark}
+In the rank two case, however, similar growth estimates require more work (see Lemma \ref{rank2_eigenvalue}) and we also need the asymptotics on the number of lattice points in annuli, by appealing to the Gauss circle problem (see Lemma \ref{lattice_point_counting}). \end{remark}

 Any element of $L^2(\X)$ is naturally identified with an element of $L^2(U)$ which is right $K$-invariant.
 We now focus our attention to more symmetric initial data, namely elements of $L^2(U)$ which are $K$-biinvariant, that is, both left and right $K$-invariant.
 In the special case when rank$(\X)=1$, the algebraic notion of $K$-biinvariance has an interesting connection with the geometry of the two-point homogeneous spaces $\X$.
 For a fixed origin $o \in \X$, $U$ can be identified as the maximal connected group of isometries of $\X$ and $K$ as the stabilizer of $o$ in $U$.
 Moreover, by the two-point homogenity, $K$ fixes $o$ and acts transitively on the set of points at a given distance from $o$.
 Thus $K$-biinvariant functions on $U$ can be identified with functions on $\X$ radial around $o$, that is functions $f$ on $\X$ such that $f(x)$ only depends on the geodesic distance of $x$ from $o$.
 Henceforth, we will refer to such functions simply as radial functions.